warmlyyours/kri/content/post/Pet-Friendly-Flooring.md

 subtitle: What is the Best Flooring for Dogs?
 date: 2020-01-08
 author: Kitchen Remodel Ideas
-description: "For those of us who chose to adopt a friendly canine companion, whether it's a new puppy or an older dog, perhaps even a rescue."
+description: "For those of us who chose to adopt a friendly canine companion..."
 tags:
   - Flooring
   - Essentials